FRC5190/2020Training/javascript/hello_world.md

 1. Open VSCode.
 Create a new file called `HelloWorld.js`.
 To this file, add javascript code to print `Hello world`.

-1. From the command line, run the javascript file.
+1. From the command line, run the JavaScript file.

 1. Come and show off your work!